zimolzak/psci-resource-proposal/README.md

 clinicians with feedback on their diagnostic performance in a learning health system. *Jt Comm J Qual Saf* 2021;47:120--26

-[^rsdi]: Singh H, Khanna A, Spitzmueller C, Meyer AND.
+[^revised]: Singh H, Khanna A, Spitzmueller C, Meyer AND.
 Recommendations for using the Revised Safer Dx Instrument to help measure and improve diagnostic safety. *Diagnosis (Berl)*.
 2019 Nov 26;6(4):315--23.